 St Albans Market Activities and Events

-If you belong to a community organisation and you'd like the opportunity to raise awareness, funds, or even just a smile, why not make use of the new pop-up event space at the Charter Market?
+If you belong to a community organisation and you'd like the opportunity to raise awareness, funds, or even just a smile, it may be possible to allocate you a trading pitch at St Albans Market on a Saturday.

 What’s the story?

-The Council has made available a space in a prime location on the Charter Market every Saturday so that community organisations can perform, promote and entertain.
-Show us what you do by coming along to the market and putting on a show to sell tickets or raise awareness of a particular cause.
+In order to maintain the vibrancy of St Albans Markets and meet the needs of traders, residents and visitors alike, the Council is usually able to make a pitch available on Saturday's Market for community organisations to perform, promote and entertain.
+This is an opportunity for groups to come along to the market and put on a show to sell tickets or raise awareness of a particular cause.
 Organisations can book one day a year in the space, though if charities would like additional days on the Market on other occasions, they can still book and pay for it using the standard application procedure.
 Visit the 'Trade at St Albans markets' page here, and click on the link for a charity pitch.

 Where is the space?